toposware/helm-charts/README.md

 1. Push to `main`
 1. The automation will package and publish the release 🚀

+## GitHub token
+The GitHub token needs the following permissions:
+-  Full control of private repositories

 ## License

 This project is released under the terms of the MIT license.